mozilla-services/heka/docs/source/developing/plugin.rst

 Inside the `Run` method, an input has three primary responsibilities::

 1. Acquire information from the outside world
-2. Use acquired information to populate a `PipelinePack` object that can be processed by Heka.
+2. Use acquired information to populate `PipelinePack` objects that can be processed by Heka.
-3. Pass the populated `PipelinePack` objects on to the appropriate next stage in the Heka pipeline (usually to a decoder plugin so raw input data can be converted to a `Message` object.)
+3. Pass the populated `PipelinePack` objects on to the appropriate next stage in the Heka pipeline (either to a decoder plugin so raw input data can be converted to a `Message` object, or by injecting them directly into the Heka message router if the `Message` object is already populated.)

 The details of the first step are clearly entirely defined by the plugin's intended input mechanism(s).
 Plugins can (and should!) spin up goroutines as